brentgroves/k8s-train/install-microk8s-with-lb-ingress/installation-microk8s-lb-ingress.md

 These validations proved out the pod and service independent of the NGINX ingress controller.
 Notice all these were using insecure HTTP on port 8080, because the Ingress controller step in the following step is where TLS is layered on.

-Setting up a MetalLB/Ingress service
-For load balancing in a MicroK8s cluster, MetalLB can make use of Ingress to properly balance across the cluster ( make sure you have also enabled ingress in MicroK8s first, with microk8s enable ingress).
-To do this, it requires a service.
-A suitable ingress service is defined here: microk8s kubectl apply -f ingress-service.yaml

 apiVersion: v1
 kind: Service
 metadata: